Nigel

 The beginning

 I found Nigel behind bars at the Gastineau Humane Society in late September 1997 as a cheerful nine month old puppy.
-Other than being male (I'd assumed I'd adopt a female dog) and named Kramer he was just what I was looking for.
-All the other dogs barked or leaped against the chain link doors when I walked by, but this dog sat just on the other side and looked up at me.
+Other than being male (I thought I'd adopt a female dog) and named Kramer he was just what I was looking for.
+All the other dogs barked or leaped against the chain link doors when I walked by, but this dog sat just on the other side and looked up at me sweetly.
 I think it was the ears that won me over--one half up and the other flopping down.

 The next weekend I took my potential dog on a leashed walk up Dan Moller to the overlook shelter.
-Along the way he was friendly to people and dogs and seemed eager to snuggle when we sat down in the shelter.
+Along the way he was friendly to people and dogs and seemed eager to snuggle when we sat down.
 He even seemed polite about the cat, hiding behind my legs when I introduced him to Oscar back home.

 The early years